 ||Mad River Riders Mountain Bike

-We still need to raise $50,000 in matching funds for the project and these volunteer days will be the most important ones we have ever held.
+To complete the next phase of this project we still need to raise $50,000 in matching funds.
+This fund raising and the volunteer days will be the most important ones we have ever held.

 If you haven't written a check, donated on-line or plan to contribute time, please help now!